MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-schedule-pipeline-job.md

 [!INCLUDE [dev v2](includes/machine-learning-dev-v2.md)]

-In this article, you learn how to schedule a machine learning pipeline to run on Azure.
-You can use schedules based on elapsed time to do routine tasks like retraining models or regularly updating batch predictions.
+In this article, you learn how to schedule machine learning pipelines to run on Azure.
+You can schedule routine tasks like retraining models or regularly updating batch predictions based on elapsed time.

 This article shows you how to create, retrieve, update, and deactivate schedules by using the Azure Machine Learning CLI, Azure Machine Learning SDK v2 for Python, or Azure Machine Learning studio UI.